JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Command->getApplication Description**

     Gets the application instance for this command.

+---

 !!! signature "public Command->isEnabled()"
     **return**